 He has led many high-profile cases, including working with a client on one of the largest banking disputes that has been brought before the Commercial Court in London.

 He leads the Banking Litigation team which is tier one ranked in both Legal 500 and Chambers & Partners.
-Rupert is himself ranked as a "leading individual" and is described as being "in a class of his own - robust under pressure and great in high-value banking claims" and '‘commercially astute, excellent with clients and inspires loyalty in his team’'(Legal 500 UK, 2017) and "has shown that he can handle even the most challenging cases superbly" (Legal 500 UK, 2018)
+Rupert is himself ranked as a "leading individual" in Legal 500 UK, 2020 as well as a "Dispute Resolution Star" in Benchmark Litigation Europe, 2020 and is described as being "in a class of his own - robust under pressure and great in high-value banking claims" and '‘commercially astute, excellent with clients and inspires loyalty in his team’'(Legal 500 UK, 2017) and "has shown that he can handle even the most challenging cases superbly" (Legal 500 UK, 2018) and "has established himself as one of the foremost banking litigators in the City; he has excellent industry knowledge and tactical judgement.
+In addition, he is greatly valued by his clients for his communication and matter management skills."
+(Legal 500 UK, 2020).

 Rupert’s expertise includes advising clients on mis-selling claims (in relation to a wide variety of investment products, including complex derivatives), fraud claims, banking confidentiality, contractual disputes, jurisdictional disputes and professional negligence claims.
 Many of the matters Rupert has worked on involve parallel regulatory and criminal investigations or proceedings.